calaldees/KaraKara/player2/README.md

   - Also on the server side?
 Client should specify *which* track has ended, so the server can ignore that message if the track in question has already gone?
-- Are there any hardsub-only songs, without .srt files?
-For those, the podium should display the video instead of an empty lyric sheet
 - Lyrics embedded in the queue.json would be wonderful, so that we don't need to go and fetch and parse the .srt for ourselves for every song for every queue update...